CONSTITUTION OF THE YALE CLUB OF BEIJING

 VI.
 APPROVAL AND AMENDMENTS

-1. This Constitution and By-laws was developed and approved in the first instance by the Board in May 2010.
-The current Constitution and By-Laws were amended by a two-thirds vote of Members of the Board in June 2012 and further amended by a two-thirds vote of the Members of the Board in January 2014.
+This Constitution and By-laws was developed and approved in the first instance by the Board in May 2010.
+The current Constitution and By-Laws were amended by a two-thirds vote of Members of the Board in April 2019.

 BY-LAWS OF THE YALE CLUB OF BEIJING